Best practices for all isolation architectures

 Emergency access accounts

-Provision emergency access accounts for "break glass" scenarios where normal administrative accounts can't be used in the event you're accidentally locked out of your Azure AD organization.
-For on-premises environments using federation systems such as Active Directory Federation Services (AD FS) for authentication, maintain alternate cloud-only credentials for your global administrators to ensure service delivery in the event of an on-premises infrastructure outage.
+Provision emergency access accounts for "break glass" scenarios where normal administrative accounts can't be used in the event you're accidentally locked out of your Microsoft Entra organization.
+For on-premises environments using federation systems such as Active Directory Federation Services (AD FS) for authentication, maintain alternate cloud-only credentials for your global administrators to ensure service delivery during an on-premises infrastructure outage.

 Azure managed identities